DrCord/roboFeeder/README.md

 * Female Headers([Adafruit](http://www.adafruit.com/products/598))

 Setup Instructions
+* setup wifi
-* setup wifi credentials //TODO: update wifi file location
+  * credentials go in the file `/etc/network/interfaces`
+  * follow these [instructions from Adafruit](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-3-network-setup/setting-up-wifi-with-occidentalis) (even though they say they are for Occidentalis (Adafruit's OS) they work fine for Raspbian)
 * disable shell and kernel messages via serial in the raspi-config utility
 * connect to the pi via ssh, make sure you are in the pi user's home directory (/home/pi/) and run `git clone https://github.com/DrCord/roboFeeder.git`
 * `cd roboFeeder` then `sudo npm install`